 I vary the vegetables from time to time, so feel free to make modifications, but this will give you a baseline to work from.
 In each batch, I try to make sure I have an assortment of colors from the vegetables.

-1 pasture raised whole chicken (skin and organs included).
-I buy the biggest one pasture raised chicken I can find.
+1 pasture-raised whole chicken (skin and organs included).
+I buy the biggest pasture-raised chicken I can find.

 1/2 cup chopped peeled and chopped sweet potato

 1/2 cup peeled and chopped butternut squash

 2 chopped carrots

 1/4 cup chopped dandelion

 1 cup oatmeal, quinoa or millet (optional – I rotate grains and add them in the Fall and Winter months.
 In Spring and Summer our stew is grain-free)

 Place all ingredients in a slow cooker and cover with filtered water.
 Place on high for one hour and then turn it down to low and cook for about 5 hours.
 Cooking time will vary depending on your slow cooker.
 You want the meat to be easy to remove from the bone and make sure the sweet potato is nice and soft.
 Allow the stew to cool very carefully and meticulously, debone the chicken, making sure no bones remain.
 Cooked chicken bones splinter easily and are dangerous for your dog.
 I wear powder-free food-grade nitrile gloves when I do the deboning.
 Place the chicken meat back into the stew and add 1/8 cup chopped parsley.
 You can then puree the mixture with a hand-held blender, or mixer or you can leave it chunky.
 I generally take my kitchen shears and cut the chicken up a bit so they are bite-size.